hasanmoudud/geocompr/main.md

 **cartogram** also offers creation of non-contiguous area cartograms with the `nc_cartogram()` function.
 These cartograms are created by scaling down each region based on the provided weighting variable.
-The code chunk below demonstrates creation of a non-contiguous area cartogram of US states' population (the bottom panel of \@ref(fig:cartomap2)):
+The code chunk below demonstrates creation of a non-contiguous area cartogram of US states' population (the bottom panel of Figure \@ref(fig:cartomap2)):

 ```r